-Blend those words together, and you capture the essence of loving-kindness, the essence of a meditation rooted in compassion (also referred to as “metta meditation”).
+Kindness is the quality of being generous and caring.
+Loving describes someone who shows love to other people.
+Put those words together and we get loving-kindness, the essence of a meditation rooted in compassion (also referred to as “metta meditation”).

 Other mindfulness-based meditations will, by the very nature of the practice, cultivate a softer, more spacious, kinder mind, but this specific meditation places a deliberate emphasis on one purpose: to direct well-wishes and goodwill first to ourselves and then, as a ripple effect, to others.

 Learn how to be nicer to yourself in this free mindfulness video

 Kindness is not something to be wished for, mimicked, or developed in some future time.
 It is readily accessible, always with us, and waiting to be tapped as an innate quality of the mind.
 At first, it might not be immediately obvious how sitting in isolation and focusing on the breath can benefit other people, but when we’re training the mind to be kinder, less judgmental, and more understanding, it makes sense that meditation can have a positive effect on our relationships and the world around us.